manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 date: 2020-03-27
 image: Serverless-workflow-testable.png
 author: jhole89
-tags: serverless, testing, aws
+tags: serverless, testing, aws, cloud-native
 ---

 Serverless is a design pattern which aims to remove many issues development teams typically face when maintaining servers or services, enabling them to focus on delivering value and benefit quickly and efficiently.
-Instead of running servers which require large upfront purchasing and procurement costs, along with the ongoing maintenance cost (both monetary and developer time), in serverless we eschew this cost and only pay for what we use.
+Instead of spending time and money configuring and managing servers, we can turn to a serverless paradigm and offload this burden onto Cloud Native parties who specialise in these tasks.
+This frees up time and resources to focus on solving problems in our core domain.

 However using a large amount of serverless resources also has it's drawbacks, in particular the difficulties in testing.
 In this article I aim to discuss some of these problems, and propose a solution for testing heavily serverless workflow's.